 1. Redirect your mail

 The post contains valuable information for fraudsters.
-If you move house, it is best they redirect your mail.
-A redirection will prevent your details from falling into the wrong hands.
+If you move house, redirect your mail.
+This will prevent your details from falling into the wrong hands.

-In addition to this, make sure your mailbox is secure.
-If you live in a communal area, ensure that you have a lockable private post-box.
+Additionally, make sure your mailbox is secure.
+If you live in a communal area, ensure you have a lockable private post box.

 2. Don't use obvious pin numbers

 Using pin numbers that are easy to guess makes hacking a simple task.
-Stay away from codes such as 0000, 1234, 4321, or your date of birth - these are the number combinations that fraudsters will try to use first.
+Stay away from codes such as 0000, 1234, 4321, or your date of birth - these are combinations fraudsters will try first.

-Choose three random words (e.g. dogmoonpurple) and break them up with numbers and characters (e.g. D0gm00npu4p!e), or better still, create a completely random string of numbers of characters.
+Choose three random words (e.g. dogmoonpurple) and break them up with numbers and characters (e.g. D0gm00npu4p!e), or better still, create a completely random string of letters, numbers and characters.
 Also, remember to avoid using the same password across all sites.

 4. Check privacy settings on social media

-Social media is brimming with personal information, and the percentage of fraudsters now stealing a person's identity through this medium is rapidly increasing.
+Social media is brimming with personal information, and the percentage of fraudsters stealing identities through this medium is rapidly increasing.
 It is important to be careful with what you make public.

-You can change your birth date, workplace, and current location to private or only visible to friends in your social media settings.
-In doing this, you avoid giving strangers easy access to your personal information.
+You can change your birth date, workplace and current location to private or only visible to friends in your social media settings.
+By doing this, you avoid giving strangers easy access to your personal information.

 5. Use anti-virus software

-It's likely that you, like most other computer users, have documents on your local hard drive that contain personal information.
+Like most other computer users, you probably have documents on your local hard drive that contain personal information.
 Fraudsters often insert viruses in legitimate applications which you might download.

-As a result, installing anti-virus and anti-malware software is as important and keeping this software up-to-date.
+As a result, installing anti-virus and anti-malware software is important, as is keeping this software up to date.
 Download any updates as soon as they're available.
-Updates often contain security patches that help protect you against identity theft and fraud.
+They often contain security patches that help protect you against identity theft and fraud.

 6. Take care using public WiFi